-Reading: Romans 3
+Today's Bible Reading: Romans 3

 Reflecting and Thinking

 In what way did Jesus have "faith" toward God?
-What does it mean for us to participate in or imitate the faith of Jesus?
+What does it mean for us to participate in or imitate the "faith of Jesus?"
 Summarize the contrast Paul is making between law and gospel, between God's wrath and God's justification.

 Dear God, we want to be people of faith.
-We want to do more than pay mere lip service to the truths of your word.
+We want to do more than pay lip service to the truths of your word.
 We want to live by faith.
 We want to experience changed lives and genuine freedom from sin.
-We want to walk in fellowship with you and to know that fellowship personally.
+We want to walk in fellowship with you and to experience that fellowship personally.
 We are grateful for what you have done from us in Jesus, and for the privilege of approaching your throne in prayer through his name, Amen.